 Thrive Themes are built for speed, readability and clarity.
-That’s not to state they look ugly; it’s just that Thrive locations more emphasis on conversion aspects rather than style aesthetics.
+That’s not to state they look unsightly; it’s simply that Thrive locations more emphasis on conversion elements rather than design looks.

-Some themes are geared towards magazine-style blogs while others are better for selling services and products.
-There are themes to fit both individuals and organizations.
+Some themes are tailored to magazine-style blog sites while others are preferable for offering product or services.
+There are themes to fit both people and organizations.

 Thrive has included a few standard features in all their themes that are worth highlighting: